ONSdigital/sdp-static-website-template/content/accessibility.md

 ## How to request content in an accessible format

-If you need information from the website in a different format please contact us at [SMLHelp@ons.gov.uk](mailto:SMLHelp@ons.gov.uk) and tell us:
+If you need information from the website in a different format please contact us at [StaticWebsiteTemplate@ons.gov.uk](mailto:StaticWebsiteTemplate@ons.gov.uk) and tell us:

 * The web address (URL).
 * Your name and email address.